mancomar/microBit/README.md

-In this article we are going to program our Micro:bit to control the light meassures in Python.
-Firstly we are goint to code with the light sensor of Micro:bit.
-This sensor works whith the matrix of leds that's why the light can provoce a voltage in the leds and in this device we have 25 leds to read this information.
-The issue is that this sensor only can read direct light.
-If we want to make a analog lectura using a analog pin, we can use pin0,1,2 Next you can see the Micro:bit pinout
+In this article, we are going to program our Micro:bit to measure light using Python.
+First, we will work with the Micro:bit's light sensor.
+This sensor uses the matrix of LEDs, which can generate a voltage based on the light exposure.
+The Micro:bit features 25 LEDs to read this information.
+However, this sensor can only read direct light.
+If you want to take an analog reading using an analog pin, you can use pins 0, 1, and 2.
+Below, you can see the Micro:bit pinout.

 ![A04_2](https://github.com/mancomar/microBit/assets/93005727/fe7a6d5c-d67e-40a3-b7be-aa5b28d35645)